Chapter 3:

 "Holy mother of Anpan," Miko commented at the scene from on top of her parked bike.
 And honestly, she wasn't far off.
 There were two variations of the three-foot-sized monsters, and each one was almost as tall as Miko herself.

-The anpans were golden brown, burger-like buns that had somehow sprouted little arms and legs and a single tentacle on their heads that shot out a sticky substance at people as they chased after them in the streets.
-And on the other hand, the melon pans were round, cookie-shelled creatures that were rolling up and smacking themselves against their victims before throwing up what looked like butter all over them.
+The anpans were golden brown, burger-like buns that had somehow sprouted little arms and legs and a single tentacle on their heads that shot out a sticky substance at people as they chased after them.
+The melon pans were round, cookie-shelled creatures that rolled up and smacked themselves against their victims before throwing up what looked like butter all over them.

-I couldn't believe such beloved Japanese snacks were turned into these horrid things.
+I couldn't believe such beloved Japanese snacks had been turned into these horrid things.
 Who would do such a thing?

 We exited the police cruiser and began running towards the bakery.
-Meanwhile, Miko climbed off her bike, jumped onto the roof of a nearby car, took a knee, and began laying nonstop suppression fire at the enemy with her mana crystal-infused magitech machine gun.
+Meanwhile, Miko climbed off her bike, jumped onto the roof of a nearby car, took a knee, and began laying down nonstop suppression fire with her mana crystal-infused magitech machine gun.

 "Fireblast!
 Fireblast!
 Fireblast!"

 She was definitely in her element, truly embracing the nickname Bazooka Babe.
-She was still situated on top of the roof of the car, tearing through the enemy like paper with every shot she fired.
-With every energy blast, three of the creatures instantly turned into dust.
+She was still situated on top of the roof of the car, tearing through the enemy like paper with every shot.
+With every energy blast, three of the creatures instantly turned to dust.
 "Come at me, bros, come at me-eeee!"

 She was winning, yes, but when I looked closely, I also saw she was causing serious property damage.
-To the pavement, to the walls of other buildings, and to the nearby cars.
-Her weapon was set to overkill, and I was pretty sure it was intentional on her part.
+To the pavement, to the walls of other buildings, and to nearby cars.
+Her weapon was set to overkill, and I was pretty sure it had been an intentional tweak on her part.

 "Aaahahaha, come to Mommy, come get your ticket to hell, boys.
 There's plenty to go around.
 Don't be shy, bros."